nasa/harmony-regression-tests/.github/pull_request_template.md

 * [ ] Documentation updated (if needed)
 * [ ] CHANGELOG updated with the changes for this PR
 * [ ] Service's `version.txt` file changed if appropriate
+* [ ] Original file is uploaded to S3 if references are changed